phenology/springtime/docs/installation.md

 ## Install on CRIB or other managed JupyterHub service

-If you want to run or develop springtime using JupyterHub on a machine that you don't manage, you can add your own environment by making a new (conda or virtualenv) environment, and adding it to the Jupyter kernelspec list.
+Sometimes the existing environment may clash with your springtime environment, or you don't have complete control over the default environment.
+In that case, it may be possible to create a custom kernel for springtime.
 To this end:

 ```bash
 # 0. Start Intel x86_64 machine